earthstar-project/earthstar/docs/specification.md

     author: string, // an author address
     content: string, // an arbitary string of utf-8
-    contentHash: string, // sha256(content) encoded as base32 with a leading 'b' deleteAfter?: number,  // integer.  when the document expires (optional)
+    contentHash: string, // sha256(content) encoded as base32 with a leading 'b'
+    deleteAfter: number | null,  // integer.  when the document expires.  null for non-expiring documents.
     format: 'es.4', // the format version that this document adheres to.
     path: string, // a path
     signature: string, // ed25519 signature of encoded document, signed by author